 At the same time, without the distractions of the “big tent” approach, the academic system could better focus on specialized, upper-level content.
 Furthermore, with two systems, we would benefit from a wider diversity of content—particularly with state and local library systems controlling the public-library side at the national level.

-We prefer that the endowment and the public-library and academic systems be public organizations for optimal responsiveness and transparency.
+We prefer that the endowment and the public-library and academic systems be public organizations for optimal responsiveness and transparency, even though they could be developed originally as nonprofits to allow for maximum experimentation without bureaucratic obstacles.

 4. Libraries’ purchase of the OverDrive, by far the biggest direct supplier of library e-books, to help cut out millions and eventually billions of middleman charges.
 National digital library systems need to follow the example of the Douglas County system and as much as possible strive to deal directly with publishers and other content providers.
 The OverDrive buyout could be a joint project of the online public and academic systems.
 They could benefit from the common infrastructure but, respectively, could still make their own content choices, and the digital library endowment could finance the purchase.
 OverDrive owners would receive a fair price and ideally the key existing people there would be available as advisors during the transition to public ownership.
 Let’s not tolerate privatization of our public libraries.
 OverDrive and similar companies have performed many valuable services, but shouldn’t library leaders rather than corporate executives be in charge of this de facto national system?